 Current Licensed Well Drillers are found through OPR's Find a Professional lookup tool.

-Questions regarding well driller licensing may be sent to kara.shangraw@vermont.gov or by phone at (802) 828-5434.
+Questions regarding well driller licensing may be directed by email to SOS.OPRlicensing3@vermont.gov or by phone to (802) 828-5434.

-NOTE: Timely WCAR submittal is essential because data are used for characterizing groundwater conditions and flow, understanding the bedrock and the unconsolidated materials over them, for effective contaminant remediation, aquifer interpretation, engineering applications, homeowner education, and compliance with permits.
-The state is more actively enforcing the WCAR requirements.
-If questions, please call the Division main line at 802-261-5749.
+Timely well report submittal is essential because data are used for characterizing groundwater conditions and flow, understanding the bedrock and the unconsolidated materials over them, effectively remediating contaminated sites, interpreting aquifers, educating homeowners, and ensuring permit compliance.
+The state is now more actively enforcing the well reporting requirements.
+If you have any questions, please call DWGPD at 802-261-5749.

-ONLINE SUBMITAL INSTRUCTIONS: Please see these instructions on how to access and use the online form options for submitting information to the Division.
+ONLINE SUBMITTAL INSTRUCTIONS: Please see these instructions on how to access and use the online form options for submitting information to the Division.

-Well Completion Report – to report the drilling (and hydrofracturing if appropriate) of a new well.
+Well Completion Report – Report the drilling (and hydrofracturing if appropriate) of a new well

-Well Deepening and Hydrofracturing Report – to report subsequent expansion of an existing well.
+Well Deepening and Hydrofracturing Report – Report subsequent expansion of an existing well

-Well Closure Report – to report the closure/abandonment of a well.
+Well Closure Report – Report the closure/abandonment of a well

-Well Improvements - to report changes to existing private wells.
+Well Improvements - Document changes to an existing well record

 VDH FACT SHEET: Testing Drinking Water from Private Water Supplies-Required to be supplied to property owner by well driller upon well completion

-Exemption Forms: For Construction of a Replacement Well or Connection to a Public Water System serving only one Single Family Residence on its own Individual Lot:
+For construction of a replacement/supplemental well or connection to a Public Water System serving only one single family residence on its own individual lot:

 Water Well Advisory Committee